6e5d/6e5d/readme.md

+Note: it seems that github may take down your account any time as long as they think it is not "secure".
+I will start hosting projects on both my homepage and github.
+At that time the homepage's mirror will be preferred.

 * Projects are converted and mirrored from other VCS/server.
 Use mail server(PORT 25, STARTTLS+PTR check required) for discussions.
 * All projects do not have license files.
 The best way to reuse and share my code is to host it on tor/i2p.